spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 <WarningBox>

-When specifying the MAAS endpoint, be sure not to add a trailing / .
+When specifying the MAAS endpoint, do not add a trailing `/` as it can result in DNS resolution errors.

 </WarningBox>